-A National Register nomination essentially consists of a four-page form, two essays, photographs, drawings, and maps.
+A National Register nomination essentially consists of a nine-page form plus two essays, photographs, drawings, and maps.

 The official nomination forms and instructions/bulletins can be downloaded here.
-You will be sent a copy with the evaluation of your property’s eligibility, but you may fill these forms out on your computer.
+North Dakota does require some additional information and for a copy of the modified form that includes that information, contact the National Register Coordinator at 701-328-2089.
 If possible, NDSHPO will also provide you with a completed nomination for a similar property type that can serve as a model for your nomination.